 Each Ronald McDonald House has private family suites for families to rest.
 The Houses have open kitchens where families can sit down and share experiences over a homemade meal.
-The sense of community enables families to rely on each other and shore up strength when they need it the most.
+The sense of community enables families to rely on each other and shore up strength.

-Almost 70% of Canadian families live outside of a centre with a children’s hospital – meaning that they will need to travel in order to access medical care.
-A Ronald McDonald House will save a family hundreds to thousands of dollars on accommodation, transportation, meals, laundry, parking, and so much more.
-Having a Ronald McDonald House close to the hospital – as in Calgary, Edmonton, Red Deer, and soon-to-be Medicine Hat – is an important part of family-centred care.
+Almost 70% of Canadian families live outside of a community with a children’s hospital, meaning they will need to travel to access medical care.
+Ronald McDonald Houses save families millions of dollars each year on accommodation, transportation, meals, laundry, parking, and more.
+Having a Ronald McDonald House close to a hospital in Alberta is an important part of family-centred care.

-RMHC Alberta serves families largely from across the province, from over 190 Albertan communities.
-From Wood Buffalo to Lethbridge, and Grand Prairie to Lloydminster, families come from all corners and corridors of Alberta to stay at a Ronald McDonald House.
+RMHC Alberta serves families largely from across the province, from almost 300 Albertan communities.
+From Wood Buffalo to Lethbridge, and Grande Prairie to Lloydminster, families come from all corners and corridors of Alberta to stay at a Ronald McDonald House.

 Red Deer: 11 suites, open 2012